Column Chooser field definitions

 ![]() |

 Displays the name of the site that the device belongs to.
-Not available at the site level and only available at the device level when opening the Device Summary > Alerts card in full-screen mode.
-Click the link to open the Site Summary page.
-Refer to Site Summary - New UI.
-To narrow the list, click the Filter Menu icon, enter a term, and click Apply.
-To see the full list, click Reset.
-NOTE Filtering is not available for this column in the Recent Alerts widget. |
+Not available at the site level and only available at the device level when opening the Alerts card on the device summary page in full-screen mode.
+Click the link to open the site summary page.
+Refer to Site summary.
+To narrow the list, click the filter icon ![]() NOTE Filtering is not available for this column in the Recent Alerts widget. |

 Status |